Home

 As the alignment score used to generate the diced clusters increases, a UniProt ID may located in a cluster with ≤2 UniRef90 ID nodes.
 When this occurs, the Search will report "ID not found".
 Generation of the MSA, WebLogo, HMM, Length Histograms, tables of Conserved Cys Residues, and files with IDs and FASTA sequences for a cluster requires that the cluster contain ≥3 UniRef90 nodes.

 With the Find by Sequence function, the user provides a sequence (with/without a FASTA header) for first searching the HMMs of the subgroups to identify the subgroup with smallest e-value.
-If the smallest e-value is for a functionally diverse subgroup (SFLD subgroup 2, 5, 16, or 17; Megaclusters-1-1, -2-1, or -2-2 or Cluster-7), the HMMs for all of the clusters in the series of "diced" SSNs in that subgroup are searched.
+If the smallest e-value is for a functionally diverse subgroup, the HMMs for all of the clusters in the series of "diced" SSNs in that subgroup are searched.

 The Results page provides a list of the three clusters at each alignment score with the smallest e-values along with the number of UniProt IDs, number of cluster nodes, and UniProt ID convergence ratio (CR; described on the Explore Pages tab).
 The cluster identifiers are links to the Explore page for that cluster (see Explore Pages tab for a description of the information provided on the Explore page).